newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/emergency-trip-permit.md

 ## Application Requirements

 * Business address
+* Driver name
 * Vehicle information (year, make, model, VIN or serial number, and license plate number)
 * Date and time of pick up or delivery
 * Name of pick-up site and address
 * Name of delivery site and address
 * Applicable fees paid

 The permit is valid for 24 hours starting from your pick up or delivery date.
-You can apply for the permit 3 days in advance of that date.
+You can apply for the permit up to 3 days in advance of that date.

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }